East Coast, USA, Uncategorized, Washington DC

 Museum of African American History and Culture

 I have visited the Museum of African American History and Culture twice.
 Both were profoundly impactful.
-It’s almost impossible to capture a visit to this museum in pictures; I haven’t even really tried.
-For a chronological history, you begin on the bottom floor and move upward through the history galleries, from slavery to the civil rights movement and beyond.
+For a chronological history, begin on the bottom floor and move upward through the history galleries, from slavery to the civil rights movement and beyond.
 At the end, you have the option to stop in Contemplation Court, where you can reflect on the horrors and tragedies, as well as the triumphs, of the African American experience.
-My last visit was in 2019, so I look forward to how the museum will continue to build on the calls for racial justice in this country.
-The upper galleries highlight African Americans’ contributions to society and culture.
-And while so many people consider the traditional American experience as white, it becomes even more clear through the exhibits that truly unique American culture arose from the African American experience.
+The upper galleries highlight African Americans’ contributions to popular culture, sports, and art.

 Smithsonian Castle & Gardens